top of page

 Will HSR training help me if I am also a worker representative on a health and safety committee?

 Yes.
 HSRs are expected to be some or all of the worker representatives on a WHS committee.
-This is covered in the SafeWork NSW Initial 5-day training.
+This is covered in the SafeWork NSW Initial 5-day training, although only briefly.
+It may be of benefit to additionally attend a specific course of training on Health and Safety Committees if you are also on the HSC.

 Who can deliver HSR training?